 - Participation as a teaching assistant during the annual PM&R Resident Musculoskeletal Course (five months of weekly anatomy, physical examination and ultrasound instruction sessions)

-- Teaching of medical students and residents from the Department of Physical Medicine and Rehabilitation who rotate through the Sports Medicine Center
+- Teaching of residents who rotate through the Sports Medicine Center